NB: This article contains spoilers.

 Ali Bastian had an eventful run on Hollyoaks from 2001 to 2007 which saw her go from naïve undergraduate at the prestigious Hollyoaks Community College to getting pregnant by one of her students, and ended with her being stabbed in prison.
 After a stint on The Bill, Bastian made her way to Lock Stock-style face-off horror, Strippers Vs Werewolves.

-Strippers Vs Werewolves is the second film this piece has included from Jonathan Glendening, a director who really seems to have a thing for werewolves and ladies from Hollyoaks.
+Strippers Vs Werewolves is the second movie this piece has included from Jonathan Glendening, a director who really seems to have a thing for werewolves and ladies from Hollyoaks.

 On Hollyoaks: Olympic swimming hopeful Sarah Barnes